mawinkler/astrolive/README.md

 ## How It Works

 - AstroLive connects via the ASCOM Alpaca API to your observatory.
-- For each configured and connected component a MQTT device configuration for sensors and if applicable camera is created below `homeassistant/sensor/astrolive/` and `homeassistant/camera/astrolive/` respectively.
+- For each configured and connected component a MQTT device configuration for sensors, binary_sensors, switches and if applicable camera is created below `homeassistant/`.
 - As of now the following components are supported:
   - Telescope
   - Camera